jfpalchak/cranberry/capstone-proposal.md

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here:

 * Allow users to signal if they've relapsed - reset progress trackers.
-* Ability for users to document cravings:
+* Ability for users to document cravings.
+* Track user cravings:
   * Graph cravings over time (severity, cigarettes smoked, etc)
 * Implement tips for overcoming cravings.
 * Add test coverage.